 Service and Compensation.

-Service on the Faculty Assembly and its councils is an unpaid professional duty.
-No additional compensation or expense reimbursement shall be provided unless expenses are incurred on behalf of and approved by the institution (Sec.
+Service on the Faculty Assembly and its councils is an additional duty of the faculty member’s employment.
+Faculty Assembly members are not entitled to compensation or reimbursement of expenses for their role as members of the faculty Assembly unless expenses are incurred on behalf of and approved by the institution (Sec.
 51.3522(d)).

 Amendments.
 A two-thirds (2/3) vote of the Faculty Assembly is required to approve an amendment to this Constitution.
 Any change to the Bylaws requires a majority vote of those casting ballots.